 The 2011 Series A Bonds will be issued in book-entry form only, in registered form in denominations of \$5,000 or integral multiples thereof.
 The 2011 Series A Bonds, when executed and delivered, will be registered in the name of Cede & Co., as the registered owner and nominee for The Depository Trust Company, New York, New York ("DTC").
-While the 2011 Series A Bonds are in book-entry form, principal of and interest on the Bonds will be paid through DTC.
-See "BOOK-ENTRY SYSTEM" in Appendix E. The City will treat DTC as the owner of the 2011 Series A Bonds for all purposes.
+Purchasers of the 2011 Series A Bonds who are the Beneficial Owners thereof will not receive certificates evidencing their ownership interests in the 2011 Series A Bonds.
+While Cede & Co. is the registered Owner of the 2011 Series A Bonds (in such capacity, the "Owner") as nominee of DTC, it shall be treated in all respects as the sole Owner of the 2011 Series A Bonds and shall have the right to exercise (in lieu of the Beneficial Owners of the 2011 Series A Bonds) all rights as Owner, including but not limited to the right to give consents, the right to receive notices (including notices of redemption), and other rights conferred on owners of the 2011 Series A Bonds under the Bond Declaration or applicable law.
+So long as the 2011 Series A Bonds are subject to the Book-Entry System, all registrations and transfers of Beneficial Ownership of the 2011 Series A Bonds will be made only through the Book-Entry System.
+See "BOOK-ENTRY SYSTEM" in Appendix E herein.

-The 2011 Series A Bonds will be dated as of the Date of Delivery, and will bear interest at the rates and mature in the amounts and on the dates set forth on the inside cover page of this Official Statement.
-Interest on the 2011 Series A Bonds is payable semi-annually on June 1 and December 1 of each year beginning December 1, 2011, and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+The 2011 Series A Bonds will be dated as of the Date of Delivery, and will bear interest at the rates and mature in the amounts and on the dates set forth on the cover page of this Official Statement.
+Interest on the 2011 Series A Bonds is payable on December 1, 2011, and semi-annually thereafter on June 1 and December 1 of each year, and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.